quintusdias/glymur/docs/source/detailed_installation.rst

 -------
 The only configuration I've tested is Python(xy), which uses Python 2.7.
 Python(xy) already comes with numpy, but you will have to install pip and then contextlib2 and mock as well.
-Both 1.5.1 and the svn development versions of openjpeg work.
+Glymur seems to work with both 1.5.1 and the svn development versions of openjpeg.

+Glymur has been tested **far less** extensively on Windows than on the other platforms.

 '''''''